-Our program has now many years of experience of successful fuel irradiation, e.g., 35,000 fuel bundles in NPD, Douglas Point, Pickering, Gentilly and KANUPP, as shown in Figure 30, have achieved design burnups and ratings.
-The increase in bundle power that has occurred over the years is illustrated in Figure 31 which shows the An example of a Douglas Point bundle after reaching for Bruce.
-432 MWh/kgU (18,000 MWd/TeU) is shown in Figure 32.
-However, some fuel bundles have become defective during operation and had to be discharged prior to their terminal burnup (25-75%).
-The percentage of fuel that has been affected has been small, as shown in Table VI (1 June 1972).
-The cause of these defects has been traced to local strains caused by power changes which the irradiated sheathing has not been able to withstand.
-An example of which is shown in Figure 33.
+Our program has now many years of experience of successful fuel irradiation, e.g., 40,000 fuel bundles in NPD, Douglas Point.
+Pickering, Gentilly and KANUPP, as shown in Figure 29, have achieved design burnups and ratings.
+The increase in bundle power that has occurred over the years is illustrated in Figure 30 which shows the increase from 220 kW ( $\int \lambda d\theta$ 2.9 kW/m) for NPD to 735 kW (4.8 kW/m) An example of a Douglas Point bundle after reaching for Bruce.
+432 MWh/kgU (18,000 MWd/TeU) is shown in Figure 31.
+However, some fuel bundles have become defective during operation and had to be discharged prior to their terminal burnup.
+The percentage of fuel that has been affected has been small, as shown in Table VI (January 1973).
+The cause of these defects has been traced to a bundle whose power is substantially increased after a prolonged period of low power.
+An example of which is shown in Figure 32.
 As our reactors have on-power fuelling and per channel monitoring, the defects have all been discharged on a routine basis.

-Figure 31 Bundle Power Vs Year of Design
+Figure 30 Bundle Power Vs Year of Design

-Figure 32 This Douglas Point Fuel Bundle, 495 mm long, had raised more steam than 25 carloads of Coal when the picture was taken
+Figure 31 This Douglas Point Fuel Bundle, 495 mm long, had raised more steam than 25 carloads of Coal when the picture was taken